From A Wiki of Ice and Fire

 The fortress is carved out of a great stone hill and its natural defenses are further enhanced with walls and other structures.
 It is tunneled through with halls and chambers, with a huge keep at its peak.
 Gold-producing mines are possibly still productive in the hill.

 Three key rooms within the Rock are the Golden Gallery, the Lion's Mouth and the Hall of Heroes, where the Lannisters and their close kin who have died valiantly are interred.
 From below the Rock thunder can be heard, where the sea comes in.
+In the bowels of the Rock are rooms where caged lions were once kept, and cells for the worst prisoners.
 There is a place called the Stone Garden within the castle; it contains a weirwood a tenth the size of Raventree Hall's.

-The Rock has never fallen.
 Legend says that Casterly Rock is named for the family that ruled it in the Age of Heroes, the Casterlys, who no longer exist.
 The Lannisters trace their rule over it back to Lann the Clever, who tricked the Casterlys out of their castle and claimed it for his own.
+Some claim that Lann still haunts the castle.
 After Harrenhal, the Rock is most likely the second-largest castle in the realm.
+It has never fallen.